sa-tre/satre-specification/docs/source/faqs.md

 ## What do TRE {ref}`Builders/Developers <infrastructure_roles>` gain by reading the SATRE specification?

-By reading through the SATRE specificartion, developers tasked by their institution with designing and building
+By reading through the SATRE specification, developers tasked by their institution with designing and/or building a TRE for sensitive data projects can avoid re-inventing the wheel.
+The specification does not dictate answers to the specific technology or policy choices that need to be made when developing a TRE, but it does provide a guide for thinking about which choices need to be made and what {ref}`capabilities <satre_pillars>` the TRE should possess.

 (operator_gain)=